groupboard/pingtest/README.md

 # pingtest

 Browser-based UDP ping, using Janus Gateway.
+Displays ping, jitter and packet loss.
+Also has a graphical meter showing connection quality, which displays moving average statistics on mouse hover.

 ## Demo